pp10780/LDPC/README.md

 ## TODO

 -implementar GPU
+    >Makefile a funcionar com GPU!
+        -do que eu percebo é um problema do nvcc estar a usar uma versão diferente do gcc que é usado diretamente
     >calculate number of threads and thread blocks -define thread blocks in defs
         -compute number of blocks required